Welcome to NAMI Anchorage!

 Dear NAMI Anchorage community,

 We hope this communication finds you healthy and well.
 We have been monitoring the changing situation regarding COVID-19 (Coronavirus) closely and are taking the health and safety of our community seriously.
 As of today (Wednesday, March 18th), we are suspending and canceling all upcoming support groups, events, and classes.
-Our office will be closed, but meetings by appointment may be requested by calling 907-570-1276.
+Our office will be closed to the public, but meetings by appointment may be requested by calling 907-272-0227.
 We will post any updates on our programs on our mailing list, website, and Facebook page.

 In partnership with NAMI Alaska, NAMI Juneau, and NAMI Fairbanks, we will be expanding our online support group offerings.
 To learn more about our online support groups, please go to NAMI Alaska's online support groups page.
 You can view the most current schedule and register for meetings here.

 In these challenging times, people may be experiencing more mental health symptoms including, but not limited to, feelings of anxiety or depression.
 If you or someone you know is experiencing a mental health crisis, please take one of the safety actions described below: